phalcon-orphanage/docs/fr/api/Phalcon_Cli_Task.rst

     class HelloTask extends \Phalcon\Cli\Task
     {

-      //This action will be executed by default public function mainAction()
+      // This action will be executed by default public function mainAction()
       {